-The Centre for Affordable Housing Finance in Africa develops Citymark dashboards as part of our market intelligence on the South African housing sector–these web-based dynamic dashboards deliver local housing market intelligence to your desktop, accurately, efficiently and easily.
-The first dashboard in the series offered an overview to South Africa’s housing sector, including the distribution of residential properties at the local area level by market segments, and key municipal housing market indicators, for each of South Africa’s eight metropolitan municipalities.
+The Centre for Affordable Housing Finance in Africa develops Citymark dashboards as part of our market intelligence on the South African housing sector.
+These web-based dynamic dashboards deliver local housing market intelligence to your desktop, accurately, efficiently and easily.
+The first dashboard in the series, Citymark: Interactive Housing Market Insights 2017, offered an overview to South Africa’s housing sector, including the distribution of residential properties at the local area level by market segments, and key municipal housing market indicators, for each of South Africa’s eight metropolitan municipalities.

 In this second dashboard on mortgage lending, we look into the levels of mortgage support for housing transactions and registrations by lending institutions in each of the eight metros.
 Mortgage finance is important in facilitating housing affordability, market transactions and market growth.
 Mortgage bonds allow borrowers to move up the housing ladder by leveraging their income and equity to purchase homes with increasing value.